bassosimone/lfspackages/README.md

 ## Low-level commands

-To see package dependencies, use `pkg_deps`, e.g.:
+To see package dependencies, use the `pkg_deps` tool, e.g.:

 ```sh
 ./bin/pkg_deps ./ports/g/gnupg/gnupg-2.4.3
 ```

-To rebuild a single package, e.g, `gnu-which-2.21`, use:
+To recompile and install a single package, e.g, `gnu-which-2.21`, use:

 ```sh
 ./bin/pkg_build ./ports/g/gnu-which/gnu-which-2.21